 It has been a while since we have sent an update, but we are back in the field putting out the National Geographic Crittercams.
 We started this deployment season on Kauai.
 As is usually the case on Kauai, the seals were difficult to find despite the heroic efforts of partners and volunteers scouring the beaches at all hours.
 Many nooks and crannies were searched and we didn’t find a good candidate until the proverbial 11th hour.

-Wyland Foundation and Monk Seal Foundation Hosting Art Contest Read More
+Wyland Foundation and Monk Seal Foundation Announce Contest Winners Read More